 Valid Need for Care – In order to be eligible for Child Care Subsidy, the parent of the child who is to receive Child Care Subsidy must have a need for such care considered to be valid per current policy.

-Weekend Care – Child care that begins or ends within the designated times of Saturday morning at 6:00 A.M. to Sunday evening at 7:00 P.M.
-Eligibility for evening/weekend Department child care rates are only valid when a facility is licensed to operate within the evening/weekend time designations as specified herein.
+Weekend Care –Begins or ends within the designated times of Saturday morning at 6:00 A.M. to Sunday evening at 7:00 P.M.
+Eligibility for evening/weekend maximum base rates are only valid when a facility is licensed to operate within the evening/weekend time designations as specified herein.